Medical expert of the article

 - acne;

-- later onset of the first menstruation.
+- late onset of first menstruation.

-Adrenal Hyperplasia in Adults
+Adrenal hyperplasia in adults

-Hyperplasia of the adrenal gland is more often congenital in nature and is detected in small children, which allows you to start hormonal therapy as early as possible.
-The erroneous identification of the sex at birth, as well as the lack of timely treatment, often leads to various psychological difficulties experienced by patients in connection with the development of secondary sexual characteristics.
+Adrenal hyperplasia is often congenital and is detected in small children, which allows for the earliest possible start of hormonal therapy.
+Misidentification of sex at birth, as well as the lack of timely treatment, often leads to various psychological difficulties experienced by patients due to the development of secondary sexual characteristics.

-Hyperplasia of the adrenal glands in adult patients requires constant maintenance doses of drugs.
-With constant monitoring of the state, cases of ovulation, pregnancy and the birth of healthy children are described.
-Initiation of therapy for virilizing symptoms at the age of 30 years, the ovulatory cycle may not be established, it is often found that uterine bleeding is not associated with the cycle.
-In this case, appoint estrogens and progesterone.
+Adrenal hyperplasia in adult female patients requires constant maintenance doses of medications.
+With constant monitoring of the condition, cases of ovulation, pregnancy and birth of healthy children are described.
+The beginning of therapy for virilizing symptoms at the age of 30, the ovulatory cycle may not be established, uterine bleeding not associated with the cycle is often detected.
+In this case, estrogens and progesterone are prescribed.

 Forms